Channels

 Certain scenarios are assumed to be recoverable ("soft") errors in the protocol.
 They render the channel closed but applications can open another one and try to recover or retry a number of times.
 Most common examples are:

-• Accessing a resource the user is not allowed to access will fail with a 403 ACCESS_REFUSED error
+error - Accessing a resource the user is not allowed to access will fail

-• Binding a non-existing queue or a non-existing exchange will fail with a 404 NOT_FOUND error
+error - Binding a non-existing queue or a non-existing exchange will fail with a

-• Consuming from a queue that does not exist will fail with a 404 NOT_FOUND error
+error - Consuming from a queue that does not exist will fail with a

-• Publishing to an exchange that does not exist will fail with a 404 NOT_FOUND error
+error - Publishing to an exchange that does not exist will fail with a

-• Accessing an exclusive queue from a connection other than its declaring one will fail with a 405 RESOURCE_LOCKED
+error - Accessing an exclusive queue from a connection other than its declaring one will

 Client libraries provide a way to observe and react to channel exceptions.
 For example, in the Java client there is a way to register an error handler and access a channel shutdown (closure) reason.